seth586/guides/FreeNAS/nextcloud/3_php.md

 ### Upgrade PHP
 Make sure to upgrade to Nextcloud 24 before upgrading to PHP 8.1!
+Make sure to upgrade to Nextcloud 26 before upgrading to PHP 8.1!
 ```
 # service apache24 stop
 # service php-fpm stop